Azure-Samples/active-directory-b2c-dotnet-webapp-and-webapi/README.md

   IDX10501: Signature validation failed.
 Unable to match keys

   For instance, this means that you can't use a custom policy for SignUpSignIn, and then a built in user flow policy for profile edit.
 As custom policies and user flows will always have different token signing keys.
+This is because for AAD B2C each user flow routes to a separate authorization server.

 ## Next Steps